BonacchiLab/bonacchilab.github.io/docs/join.md

 1. CV
 2. Cover letter (max 2 pages) describing your research experience, skills, and future goals.
 3. Research proposal (optional, max 2 pages) outlining potential projects you would like to pursue.
-4. Contact information for 3 references.
+4. Contact information for at least 2 references.

 ---